-(in thousands) mont the six hs ended 30, 2021 r the year ended cember 31, 2020 Elimination of historical depreciation and amortization expense on Apparate's fixed assets \$ (610)(1) \$ (12,459)(1) Elimination of historical Uber RSU stock-based compensation expense (11,579) (103,452) To record adjustment for severance expense (12,641)(2) 12,641(2) To record pro forma depreciation and amortization expense on Apparate's fixed assets based on the fair value as of the acquisition date 17(1) 3,446(1) To record pro forma share-based compensation related to related-party share-based compensation payments (63,030)(3) 136,233(3) Net adjustment S (87,843) \$ 36,409
+(in thousands) For the six months ended June 30, 2021 For the year ended December 31, 2020 Elimination of historical depreciation and amortization expense on Apparate's fixed assets \$ (610)(1) \$ (12,459)(1) Elimination of historical Uber RSU stock-based compensation expense (11,579) (103,452) To record adjustment for severance expense $(12,641)^{(2)}$ 12,641(2) To record pro forma depreciation and amortization expense on Apparate's fixed assets based on the fair value as of the acquisition date 17(1) 3,446(1) To record pro forma share-based compensation related to related-party share-based compensation payments (63,030)(3) 136,233(3) Net adjustment \$ (87,843) \$ 36,409

-- Amortization expense existed in the historical period and not in the future periods as the fair value of the historical intangible assets was zero in the post-acquisition period.
-The pro forma adjustments include the net impact of recording depreciation expenses based on the acquisition date fair value of the acquired fixed assets and removing historically recorded depreciation expense for the periods presented assuming that the acquisition of Apparate had been completed on January 1, 2020.
-During the period from January 20, 2021 to June 30, 2021, Legacy Aurora recorded \$1.7\$ million in depreciation expense relating to the acquired fixed assets and the pro forma depreciation expenses for the six months ended June 30, 2021 is presented net of such expense.

-During the six months ended June 30, 2021, Legacy Aurora recorded \$15.8\$ million, of which approximately \$12.6\$ million was recorded in research and development expenses, in severance expense in onjunction with the Apparate acquisition.
-The pro forma adjustments include the net impact of removing the historically recorded expense for the periods presented, assuming that the acquisition of Apparate had been completed on January 1, 2020.

-Former employees of Apparate received grants of RSUs in a related party entity in connection with their employment with a subsidiary of the related party entity prior to the acquisition.
+- (1) Amortization expense existed in the historical period and not in the future periods as the fair value of the historical intangible assets was zero in the post-acquisition period.
+The pro forma adjustments include the net impact of recording depreciation expense based on the acquisition date fair value of the acquired fixed assets and removing historically recorded depreciation expense for the periods presented assuming that the acquisition of Apparate had been completed on January 1, 2020.
+During the period from January 20, 2021 to June 30, 2021, Legacy Aurora recorded \$1.7 million in depreciation expense relating to the acquired fixed assets and the pro forma depreciation expense for the six months ended June 30, 2021 is presented net of such expense. - (2) During the six months ended June 30, 2021, Legacy Aurora recorded \$15.8 million, of which approximately \$12.6 million was recorded in research and development expenses, in severance expense in conjunction with the Apparate acquisition.
+The pro forma adjustments include the net impact of removing the historically recorded expense for the periods presented, assuming that the acquisition of Apparate had been completed on January 1, 2020. - (3) Former employees of Apparate received grants of RSUs in a related party entity in connection with their employment with a subsidiary of the related party entity prior to the acquisition.
 These awards were modified after the transaction to allow the awards to continue to vest for the first year subsequent to the closing of the acquisition as long as the personnel remain employees of Aurora.
-As the RSUs were a modification to previously held awards by these employees in the historical periods dhe acquisition accounting measured the awards at fair value under stock-based compensation guidance, the stock-based compensation expense in the historical periods was eliminated and adjusted to reflect the fair value of the awards.
-During the six months ended June 30, 2021, Legacy Aurora recorded 563 o million in expense relations of thes
+As the RSUs were a modification to previously held awards by these employees in the historical period and the acquisition accounting measured the awards at fair value under stock-based compensation guidance, the stock-based compensation expense in the historical periods was eliminated and adjusted to reflect the fair value of the awards.
+During the six months ended June 30, 2021, Legacy Aurora recorded \$63.0 million in expense relating to these awards and the pro forma adjustments include the net impact of removing the historically recorded expense for the periods presented assuming that the acquisition of Apparate had been completed on January 1, 2020 and the vesting period would have concluded on December 31, 2020.
+In addition, former employees of Apparate received Aurora restricted stock units which have service-based and performance-based vesting conditions with performance-based vesting condition tied to achievement of a liquidity event.
+Upon completion of the Business Combination, the performance-based vesting condition was met with the pro forma impact of such restricted stock units reflected as an adjustment in Note 4(R) and Note 4(S).

-$Q.\ The\ Transaction\ Accounting\ Adjustments\ to\ selling,\ general\ and\ administrative\ expenses\ for\ the\ Apparate\ acquisition\ are\ as\ follows:$
+Q. The Transaction Accounting Adjustments to selling, general and administrative expenses for the Apparate acquisition are as follows: